aloskutov/eleventy-plugin-codepen/readme.md

 ### Add CodePen js-library

-To add Codepen's javascript code to all pages, paste in the template (Nunjucks):
+To add Codepen's javascript code to all pages, paste in the template:

 ```html
 ...